nanpena/nanpena/README.md

 ### Hi there 👋

-I'm Nan, a software who is passionate about user experience and creative design.
+I'm Nan, a software engineer who is passionate about user experience and creative design.
 I am a designer at heart, I enjoy finding the intersection between innovative design and facilitative user experience as well as creating technology that elevate people and build community.

 🌱 Technical Skills :
 * Proficient : JavaScript , HTML , CSS , Node.js ,React-Redux , Git , Photoshop , Illustration , Indesign, UI Design